What are Direct Payments?

 What support will I have?

+Your social work team can also support you through the process.
 The council’s Direct Payments team is also here to help make things as easy as possible.

-How do I ask for a Direct Payments?
+How do you ask for Direct Payments?

 You may be asked to pay some of your own money towards the cost of your care.